michaelknigge/srs/README.md

 ## Parameters for despooler SRSGENER

-The following options can be specified on the PPARM= keyword if default processing (i.e. no special despooler program, wich means SRSGENER) is in effect.
+The following options can be specified on the *PPARM* keyword if default processing (i.e. no special despooler program, wich means *SRSGENER*) is in effect.

 Option            | Description   | Default
 ------------------|---------------|---------